All the information including publications, conference presentations and news items related to the household survey is tagged below.

 Elasticity in Ecosystem services: Analysing variable relationships between ecosystems and human wellbeing – Tim Daw et al.(1.9 MB)

-Link to pdf About Tim Daw’s presentation on ecosystem service elasticity at WIOMSA.
+Tim Daw’s presentation on ecosystem service elasticity at WIOMSA.
 Daw concludes that the relationship between ecosystems and wellbeing is complex and not necessarily positive, and that understanding ecosystem elasticity can inform conservation and poverty alleviation efforts.
-Ecosystem service elasticity is affected by ecological and social mechanisms, is different for different people, […]Read more
+Ecosystem service elasticity is affected by ecological and social mechanisms, is different for different people, and is different under […]Read more

 The contribution of ecosystem services to poverty alleviation in rural and urban sites? – Björn Schulte-Herbrüggen et al.(1.0 MB)